Alfred-Langer/Personal-Development-Notes/src/content/docs/html-css/links_in_html.md

    ```

 4. **`download`**
-   - Suggests that the target should be downloaded rather than opened.
+   - Instructs the browser that the target, commonly a file, should be downloaded and not opened in a tab.
    Example:
    ```html
    <a href="brochure.pdf" download>Download Brochure</a>